-BabyNet is South Carolina's system of inhome services for infants and toddlers birth to three years of age who have developmental delays or have conditions associated with developmental delays.
-If you have concerns about your infant or toddler's ability to think, talk, see, hear, play or move, BabyNet can help you.
-For more information, visit https://BabyNet.scdhhs.gov.
-If you would like to make a referral, please visit https://BabyNet.scdhhs.gov/PreBabyNet or call 1-866-512-8881.

-Medically Complex Children's Waiver

-The Medically Complex Children's (MCC)

-waiver is a special program for medically

-complex children, up to age 21.
-The

-MCC waiver is for children with a serious

-illness or condition expected to last at

-least 12 months.
-This illness or condition

-generally makes the child dependent upon

-comprehensive medical, nursing and health

-supervision or intervention as established by

-state medical criteria.
-Please call 1-803-8982577 for more information.
+Is your baby growing as he or she should?
+If you have concerns about your infant or toddler's (0 to 3 years of age) ability to think, talk, see, hear, play or move, BabyNet can help you.
+For more information or to make a referral to BabyNet, visit https://BabyNet. scdhhs.gov or call 1-866-512-8881.
+Medically Complex Children's Waiver The Medically Complex Children's (MCC) waiver is a special program for medically complex children, up to age 18.
+The MCC waiver is for children with a serious illness or condition expected to last at least 12 months.
+This illness or condition generally makes the child dependent upon comprehensive medical, nursing and health supervision or intervention as established by state medical criteria.
+Please call 1-803-898-2577 for more information.

-Children's Rehabilitative Services (CRS)

-Children's Rehabilitative Services (CRS) can give your child needed care for a special illness or handicap through this program run by the South Carolina Department of Health and Environmental Control
+Children's Rehabilitative Services (CRS) Children's Rehabilitative Services (CRS) can give your child needed care for a special illness or handicap through this program run by the South Carolina Department of Health and Environmental Control.
 For more information, call the main office of the Children and Youth with Special Health Care Needs program at 1-803-898-0784.

-Family Connection of South Carolina

-Family Connection of South Carolina helps parents connect with other people who have a child with special needs.
+Family Connection of South Carolina Family Connection of South Carolina helps parents connect with other people who have a child with special needs.